Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Colored Pencil Artwork by Jade Adderley-Grade 9

-One art who has shown competencewith colored pencil artwork is Jade Adderley.
+One artist who has shown competence with colored pencil artwork is Jade Adderley.
 Her pieces are often characterized by their attention to detail and the use of bright colors.

-Adderley’s artwork often tells a story or paints a picture of a specific moment in time.
+Adderley’s artwork often tells a story depicts a specific moment.
 She strives to evoke emotion in her viewers and wants them to feel something when they look at her pieces.

-Through the use of soft colors and contour lines, Jade was able to create a beautiful work of art that also speaks to the viewer about the natural world.
+Through the use of soft colors and contour lines, Jade created a beautiful work of art that also speaks to the viewer about the natural world.

 Sun, Sand and Flamingoes